unicorninvirgo/readme-generator/README.md

   ## Installation
-  adfad
+  Download the file from git.
+Install the file.
+Open the directory of the file in your code editor.
+Open a terminal window.
+Type node index.js to launch the project.

   ## Usage
-  afdaf
+  This project should be used to create a README.md file

   ## License
-  The license type of this project is GNU GPL v3
+  The license type of this project is Mozilla Public License

   ## Contributing
-  adfa
+  n/a

   ## Tests
   undefined

-  :arrow_right: ## Questions
+  ## Questions
-  [Click Here](https://github.com/adfad) to checkout my github profile.
+  [Click Here](https://github.com/UnicornInVirgo) to checkout my github profile.

-  If you want to discuss hiring me for your upcoming projects, feel free to shoot me an email lakjdfa
+  If you want to discuss hiring me for your upcoming projects, feel free to shoot me an email erica@ericambaity.com